tinybirdco/mcp-tinybird/mcp-analytics/README.md

 Find `<your-public-prometheus-token>` in the [Tinybird dashboard](https://app.tinybird.co/tokens) with the name `prometheus`.

-You should start seeing your metrics in Grafana.
+You should start seeing your metrics in Grafana to build your own dashboards and alerts.

 ![](./prometheus.png)